UK singer Robbie Williams becomes a father

 LONDON British pop star Robbie Williams has become a father for the first time, announcing the arrival of a baby girl - Theodora Rose, "affectionately known as Teddy".

-The 38-year-old singer said his daughter was born on Tuesday, weighing 7 pounds 4 ounces (3.28 kilos).
+The 38-year-old singer said his daughter was born on Tuesday, weighing 7 pounds 4 ounces.

 "Baby, mummy and daddy are all rockin..."
 Williams said in a message on his website late on Tuesday.
 "Thank you for your best wishes."